USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.9.
-If provided page == "View" or "Sign" and manifest with provided epa site id and `manifestTrackingNumber` is
+If provided `page` is equal to "View" or "Sign" and manifest with provided epa site id
+     and `manifestTrackingNumber` is
      not
      found then the service generates following error: